 *Visiting the Kinderkijk Windmills was an included excursion on our Viking River Cruise Amsterdam to Budapest.

 When we told our friends that we would be sailing through Nijmegen on our Europe tour from Amsterdam, they told us to look for them on the riverside.
 We consulted the always-helpful crew regarding the exact time we would be passing through Nijmegen and they kept us informed throughout the day.
-Brilliant!
+More on our brilliant Viking crew later.

-As we passed through the city, we spotted our friends under the Waalbrug Bridge.
+As we passed through Nijmegen, we spotted our friends under the Waalbrug Bridge.
 We stood on the side of the ship shouting “Halllllooooo” to our friends and they shouted back to us.
-It was incredible, even at a distance, to see their smiling faces and waving arms as they wished us well on our journey.
+It was incredible (but a bit confusing to some of our fellow passengers!), to see their smiling faces and waving arms as they wished us well on our journey.

 #3 Cologne Beer Tour – Germany

-*The Cologne Beer Tour was an optional excursion (additional fee) organized by our Viking Cruise Amsterdam to Budapest.
+*The Cologne Beer Tour was an optional excursion (additional fee charged per person) organized by our Viking Cruise from Amsterdam to Budapest.

 #4 Rhine River Castles – Germany